alnvdl/alnvdl.github.io/_posts/2023-09-07-error-handling-in-go.md

     }
     ```

-    As far as I've seen, error types are usually named ending with `Error`.
+    Based on my observations so far, error types are usually named ending with `Error`.
 Callers trying to detect an error of a specific type could use `errors.Is(err, mypackage.ErrValidation)` if supported by that error type (see #4 below), but more commonly they will use code like this:
     ```go
     var vErr *mypackage.ValidationError
     if errors.As(err, &vErr) {